Examples of motion design in movie titles and music videos.

 Limited Animation: Character – narrative sequence, even emotion, can be generated through 2D design elements, composition, typography, and editing.
 Crictor’s ‘Mr Wurfel’ also features texture overlays, which can both add style and suggest more movement.

 Nesting and Repetition – Peter Bjorn And John’s ‘Young Folks’ music video is a great example of the way that, perhaps counter-intuitively, using the same elements over and over (both objects and their movements) can create style, warmth, even personality, and reduce the workload!

-(This video also makes use of the puppet pin tool in After Effects – more on that here)
+The videos above also makes use of the puppet pin tool in After Effects – more on that here:

 Rotoscoping – a more complex version of the concept in the ‘Young Folks’ music video: James Littlemore’s music video for Pnau’s ‘Journey Agent’ features more layered nesting and repetition, as well as rotoscoping (tracing frames of live action human actors to create eerie non-human movement).